Binder Jetting 3D Printing Explained

 Advantages:

-Speed: Since entire layers are printed simultaneously, binder jetting can be significantly faster than methods that build point-by-point or line-by-line.
+Since entire layers are printed simultaneously, binder jetting can be significantly faster than methods that build point-by-point or line-by-line.
+Additionally, it offers superior speed and cost-efficiency compared to traditional manufacturing techniques like casting and forging.

 Material Waste: Almost all unused powder in binder jetting can be recycled, making it efficient and environmentally friendly.